ESV Logo

 The like for like replacement of an appliance in a commercial kitchen will not require the retrofitting of a commercial kitchen isolation valve.

-ESV strongly recommends fire emergency isolation be installed for any installation work being carried out during the transition period that contains multilayer pipe.
+Energy Safe strongly recommends fire emergency isolation be installed for any installation work that contains multilayer pipe.

-Yes.
-It is important to note the requirement for fire emergency isolation valve types may differ depending on building class and pipe volume.
+10. Yes.
+It is important to note the requirement for fire emergency isolation valve types may differ depending on building class.

 Note: this does not apply to barbecues and radiant gas heaters designed for outdoor use.
 An eave is not considered a covered area unless it abuts an adjoining structure.

-Additionally, you must check the new gas cooker appliance installation instructions to establish the required clearance as it may be greater than 600mm.
+Additionally, you must check the new gas cooker appliance installation instructions and rangehood manufacturer’s installation instructions to establish the required clearance as it may be greater than 600mm.

-No. Freestanding commercial catering equipment with the inlet connection under the appliance can be installed using a hose assembly, provided the connection point from under the appliance is extended to a higher level (e.g. extended in copper) to allow the hose assembly to be installed in a U shape.
+16. No. Freestanding commercial catering equipment with the inlet connection under the appliance can be installed using a hose assembly, provided the connection point from under the appliance is extended to a higher level (for example extended in copper) to allow the hose assembly to be installed in a U shape

 More information

-For further information, contact the Gas Technical Information Helpline on 1800 625 563 (option 3) or send an email to gastechnicalenquries@energysafe.vic.gov.au.
+For further information, contact the Gas Technical Information Helpline on 1800 625 563 (option 3) or email gastechnicalenquries@energysafe.vic.gov.au.

-For more information about the new requirements of 5601.1 and commercial gas kitchen installations, watch our new Commercial Kitchens – Gas Installations videoExternal Link on our YouTube channelExternal Link .
+For more information about the new requirements of AS/NZS 5601.1 and commercial gas kitchen installations, watch our new Commercial Kitchens – Gas Installations videoExternal Link on our YouTube channelExternal Link

 The currency and accuracy of this information cannot be guaranteed once printed or saved to a storage device.
 If in doubt, please check the Energy Safe Victoria website for the current version.